zoho/zohocrm-nodejs-sdk-2.0/README.md

     deleteTokens() {
         //Add code to delete all the stored tokens.
     }

+    /**
+      * @param {String} id A string.
+      * @param {Token} token A Token (com\zoho\api\authenticator\OAuthToken) class instance.
+      * @return A Token class instance representing the user token details.
+      * @throws SDKException if any problem occurs.
+    */
+    getTokenById(id, token) {
+      // Add code to get the token using unique id
     }
+}

-module.exports = {CustomStore}
+module.exports = { CustomStore }
 ```

 ## Configuration

-Before you get started with creating your NodeJS application, you need to register your client and authenticate the app with Zoho.
+Before you get started with creating your PHP application, you need to register your client and authenticate the app with Zoho.

-- Create an instance of **[Logger](resources/logger/logger.md#logger)** Class to log exception and API information.
+- Create an instance of **Logger** Class to log exception and API information.
     ```js
-    const {Logger, Levels}= require( "@zohocrm/nodejs-sdk-2.0/routes/logger/logger");
+    const LogBuilder = require("@zohocrm/nodejs-sdk-2.0/routes/logger/log_builder").LogBuilder;
+    const Levels = require("@zohocrm/nodejs-sdk-2.0/routes/logger/logger").Levels;

     /*
     * Create an instance of Logger Class that takes two parameters
-     * 1 -> Level of the log messages to be logged.
+    * level -> Level of the log messages to be logged.
 Can be configured by typing Levels "." and choose any level from the list displayed.
-     * 2 -> Absolute file path, where messages need to be logged.
+    * filePath -> Absolute file path, where messages need to be logged.
     */
-    let logger = Logger.getInstance(Levels.INFO, "/Users/user_name/Documents/nodejs_sdk_log.log");
+    let logger = new LogBuilder()
+    .level(Levels.INFO)
+    .filePath("/Users/user_name/Documents/node_sdk_logs.log")
+    .build();
     ```

-- Create an instance of **[UserSignature](resources/user_signature.md#usersignature)** Class that identifies the current user.
+- Create an instance of **UserSignature** that identifies the current user.
     ```js
     const UserSignature = require( "@zohocrm/nodejs-sdk-2.0/routes/user_signature").UserSignature;
     //Create an UserSignature instance that takes user Email as parameter